 For what old crime of theirs I do not gather.

-In the final five lines the speaker’s narrative takes on an additional element.
+In the final five lines, the speaker’s narrative takes on an additional element.
 He describes seeing groups of people, as well as single individuals, at a “post-house.”
-This is likely a reference to a kind of stable or inn which is frequented by travellers.
+This is likely a reference to a kind of stable or inn which is frequented by travelers.
 These people, unlike the speaker himself, are not “countryfied.”

 The men and women are covered in “Gallic gloss” or a sheen which proves they have never walked through “morning dew/ [or] Roman wormwood.”
 It seems as if the speaker is looking down on these types of people They have not lived as he has.